wmde/wikidata-wikibase-architecture/systems/WikibaseRepo/04-Solution_Strategy.md

 # Solution Strategy

-## Developing Wikibase Repo as a MediaWiki extension
+## Developing Wikibase Repository through MediaWiki extensions

 One of the main requirements of Wikibase is to make data available to [MediaWiki](../overview/12-Glossary.md#mediawiki) applications.
-This makes it a natural choice to deliver the client (= data consumer) functionality as a MediaWiki extension.
+This makes it a natural choice to deliver the Wikibase Client (= data consumer) functionality as MediaWiki extensions.
 The same is not necessarily the case for the Wikibase Repository, the subsystem that provides and maintains the structured data.
-WikibaseRepo could have been developed independently of MediaWiki, yet it was decided to use MediaWiki like a web framework and add the functionality to store and maintain structured data through the WikibaseRepo MediaWiki extension.
+Wikibase Repository could have been developed independently of MediaWiki, yet it was decided to use MediaWiki like a web framework and add the functionality to store and maintain structured data through MediaWiki extensions.

 This came with the following benefits: